LGBTQ people in Japan: Modern queer studies in Japan

 Since 2010 the variety of queer studies conducted in Japan increased and includes works on queer theory and criticism, queer history, queer disability studies, lesbian studies and trans studies.
 One example is the anthology Kuia sutadīzu o hiraku (Exploring Queer Studies), edited by Kikuchi Natsuno, Horie Yuri, and Iino Yuriko that features many discussions of topics often overlooked in the recent developments.
 In 2023, a National survey on demography of sexual orientation and gender identity was conducted.
+In the 2020s, research emerged regarding X-gender, asexuality, and fictosexuality.